gam3r999/Old-School-OnePunch/README.md

 ---

 ## Usage & Notes
-- The one‑punch ability is triggered via [insert keybind/trigger method if applicable].
 - Use this mod at your own risk.
 It may affect game balance or stability.
 - If you encounter issues (crashes, failures to load), check:
 - That BepInExPack is properly installed and up to date.
 - That your game version is compatible.
 - That there are no conflicts with other mods.

 ---